-- Easy to Store
+Easy to Store

-- Easy to Tow
+Easy to Tow

 We tow ours with a 6 cylinder Toyota Tacoma.
 With it, we have no problems getting up hills or getting blown around by big trucks on the highway.
 It's also very easy to turn, pull into gas stations and pull into other parking lots along the way.

-- Easy to Park
+Easy to Park

-- Easy to Come and Go at the Campground
+Easy to Come and Go at the Campground

 It's easy to disconnect once we get it parked at the campground.
 After that, we can use our tow vehicle for getting around town and for day trips.
-Not surprisingly, this is a big challenge with a motorhome.
+Unfortunately, this is a big challenge with a motorhome.
 As a result, the common solution is to tow another vehicle behind the RV for their entire trip.

 Less to Maintain and Clean

 There are less things to break and less to take care of.
 Also, it's pretty quick and easy to clean once we get back home.

-- Help's You Enjoy The Outdoors More
+Forces Us to Enjoy The Outdoors More